Ansebi/SIN-activated-Neural-Network-for-Time_Series_Forecasting/README.md

-# SIN-activated-Neural-Network-for-Time_Series_Forecasting
+# SIN-activated Neural Network for Time Series Forecasting
+What if use sin activation for predicting waves?<br>
+Here you can find:<br>
+1) wave data generator<br>
+2) sin-based nn<br>
-What if use sin activation for predicting waves?
-Here you can find: 1) wave data generator 2) sin-based nn 3) tests both on a sin wave and on the real data
+3) tests both on a sin wave and on the real data<br>